azikoss/bandit_summaries/docs/7_upper_confidence_bound.md

 # References
 This text is *my* summary from the 6.
 Chapter of [Bandit Algorithm](https://tor-lattimore.com/downloads/book/book.pdf) book.
-The summary may contain copy&pasted text from the book.
+The summary contains copy&pasted text from the book as well as some additional text.